-As everyone gets ready to celebrate with cards, candy and flowers on February 14, I want you to know it’s ok to not quite, or at all, get on board with Valentine’s Day.
-Sure, those cute little cards that you exchange with your classmates are fun, and who doesn’t love chocolate?
-It’s just that I hope you realize your self-worth doesn’t depend on whether or not you get noticed on this day.
+We’re nearing Valentine’s Day, and despite all the heart and flowers you see everywhere, and the nonstop commercials, I am writing this to let you know that you do not need to be on-board with this holiday if you’re not feeling it.
+Sure, those cute little Valentine’s Day cards that you exchange with your classmates are fun, and who doesn’t love chocolate?
+But I hope you realize your self-worth doesn’t depend on whether or not you get noticed on this day.

 Looking back, this was clearly some fucked up predecessor to The Bachelor playing out in the halls of my Long Island high school.
 If I could go back in time, I’d tell myself: Girl, you don’t need a rose from anyone to know that you are fabulous.
 (I’d also possibly advise against trying to initiate correspondence with handsome, yet age-inappropriate English celebrities).

 My little girl, I want you to know that on V-Day, loving yourself is the best possible gift.
 I don’t mean the self-love that comes in the form of beauty products or spa treatments or other stuff they now call self-care.
 While those things are fun, none of them are going to really, truly make you feel good about yourself.
 That only comes from trying new things, taking risks, and showing yourself that you can do so much more than you ever realized.
 Yeah, I’m talking about building self-confidence.

 Each year, on Valentine’s Day, my mom would send me flowers or a big box of Godiva chocolates.
 And although these gestures were well-intentioned, in a way they sometimes served to highlight the fact that I didn’t have romantic love in my life on those V-Days.
 I was alone.
 But here’s the thing: I did have love in my life!
 The love of your family is one of the most valuable things.
 And baby girl, you’ve definitely got that.